Common Forms of Employment Discrimination

 There are several laws to prevent employment discrimination and resolve this issue should it happen.
-However, while there are laws in place, it still happens according to a Washington D.C. employment litigation lawyer at Eric Siegel Law.
+However, while there are laws in place, it still happens according to an employment litigation lawyer at Eric Siegel Law.
 Sometimes this discrimination can be undeniable, but in other cases, this discrimination can be more subtle.
 We’ll explore the six most common forms of employment discrimination that workers can face.

 - Racial Discrimination